Broken (Armstrong novel): Plot

 Elena weighed the risks and rewards of Xavier's offer.
 Joining forces with him could provide her with insights into her pregnancy and perhaps even lead to a solution for her concerns.
 However, she knew that aligning herself with an unpredictable rogue like Xavier came with its own set of dangers.

 The sinister deal sealed, Jeremy swiftly claimed the coveted letter, his heart pounding with a mix of anticipation and trepidation.
 Unbeknownst to them, their departure from the secluded meeting spot unleashed a horrifying consequence.
 Clay's careless act of squashing a mosquito and smearing Elena's blood on the parchment triggered an inter-dimensional portal, a gateway to a realm lost in time.

 This activates an inter-dimensional portal emerged a horde of undead creatures, their bodies decaying and their eyes burning with an eerie glow.
 These Victorian era zombies, remnants of a forgotten era, bore an unquenchable thirst for Elena and the life she carried within her.
 The Pack, ever the protectors, rallied to her defense, their claws and fangs bared against the relentless onslaught.
 However, to their dismay, the zombies possessed an unnatural resilience, returning time and again despite their best efforts.

-A sinister disease spread through the city like wildfire.
+A sinister disease spread through the city.
 Cholera ravaged the Toronto water supply, infecting countless citizens.
 Rats, driven by a deadly ailment, became carriers of pestilence, terrorizing the streets.
 Unexpected disappearances plagued the modern-day population, their fates sealed within the gaping maw of the portal.
-Whispers spread like wildfire that the notorious Jack the Ripper had been unwittingly released upon an unsuspecting public, leaving a trail of bloody carnage in his wake.
+Whispers spread that the notorious Jack the Ripper had been unwittingly released upon an unsuspecting public, leaving a trail of bloody carnage in his wake.